 A couple of downsides with the K51 is that the backlighting isn’t the greatest out there.
 Additionally, there aren’t any save settings, so every time you restart the keyboard, it resets to its rainbow backlighting format.
 Some users also mentioned having issues with the keys regarding the amount of force they need to apply for it to register.

 Related: Great keyboards deserve a great mouse.
 Here is our buying guide.

 2. Logitech G213

 The Logitech G213 despite being a membrane keyboard is quite a formidable option amongst gamers thanks to its impressive response time when compared to other membrane keyboards.
 There are many other upsides too.
-Let’s jump in…
+Let’s jump into it.

 The G213 is one of the more aesthetically pleasing keyboards in the market.
 The customizable RGB lighting through the easy to use Logitech software will make any gaming setup look more stunning.
 The keyboard is very comfortable, especially for typing.
 It’s also much quieter when compared to mechanicals despite using mech dome keys.

 The G213 is also one of the well-built ones by Logitech, with there being very few reports of keys getting stuck and other functionality issues.
 The programmable F keys and the easy access media controls make the experience even smoother.
 Build quality we found to be very good.
 This keyboard doesn’t feel cheap at all; quite the contrary.
 It is resistant to dirt & even liquid spills to an extent.
 These are features that make this keyboard formidable for everyday use & the entry-level gamer on a budget.

 The downsides, as you might have guessed is that despite its impressive response time, and feel it’s not too much of a match for high-end mechanical keyboards concerning tactile feedback and 1ms response times.
 Another small issue is that the wrist rest isn’t detachable.
 This is a feature that many users expressed their desire to have.